-For any additional marking on the footwear related to safety, the manufacturer shall provide evidence to support the claim and an explanation in the user notice.
-For example, if "acid resistant " marking appears, the sole shall be at least tested according to EN 13832-1 (degradation) and shall meet the requirements of EN 13832-3:2006, 6.2.2.3.
+For any additional marking on the footwear related to safety, the manufacturer shall provide evidence to support the claim and explanation in the user notice.

+EXAMPLE If bearing the "acid resistant" marking, the sole would be at least tested according to EN 13832-1 (degradation) and would meet the requirements of EN 13832-3:2006, 6.2.2.3.